teaguestockwell/aks-nodejs-cd/readme.md

 1. create a github action secret named `REGISTRY_LOGIN_SERVER` with the value of the registry login server
 1. create a github action secret named `REGISTRY_USERNAME` with the value of the registry username
 1. create a github action secret named `REGISTRY_PASSWORD` with the value of the registry password
+1. create a github action secret named `JWT` with the value of the secret used to verify req.headers.authorization
-1. create github action secret named `KUBE_CONFIG` with the yml from `az aks get-credentials --resource-group k8s-demo-ss --name k8s-demo-cluster-ss --file kubeconfig-ss`
+1. create github action secret named `KUBE_CONFIG` with the yml from `az aks get-credentials --resource-group k8s-demo-ss --name k8s-demo-cluster-ss --file secret.kubeconfig`

-# create cluster secret that is used to verify req.headers.authorization - todo add this to action

-1. install az cli
-1. az login
-1. open azure portal, select aks cluster, click connect and run commands
-1. echo -n some-secret > secret.txt
-1. kubectl create secret generic mysecret --from-file=secret.txt
-1. kubectl get secret mysecret -o jsonpath='{.data}'

 # get https cert status